qub Protocol Specification

 Proof What it establishes

-Commitment The ciphertext existed by the Arweave block timestamp.
+Commitment The ciphertext existed by the storage block timestamp.

 Integrity The plaintext body matches the committed hash and has not been altered.